How to Grow Cilantro From Seed in Summer?

 Cilantro

 Hey there, fellow garden enthusiasts!
-Today, let's chat about one of my favorite herbs to grow: cilantro!
-Also known by its scientific name, Coriandrum sativum, cilantro is not just tasty, but it's also super easy to grow right from seeds.
+Here I am with another article to discuss on one of my favorite herbs to grow: Cilantro!
+It is also known as Coriander.
+Its scientific name is Coriandrum sativum.
+This is not just tasty, but it's also super easy to grow right from seeds.
 Even though you might see small plants at your local nursery, I've always found sowing seeds directly in my garden or containers works like a charm.
-Plus, did you know cilantro is a cousin of carrots?
-And when you rub its leaves, you get this amazing citrusy and woodsy aroma.
-How cool is that?

 Planting Cilantro in the Springtime

 So, every April, I get my gardening gear out and start planting cilantro seeds.
 I usually pick a sunny spot in my garden and some containers on my deck.
 Cilantro loves the sun this time of year.
 The best part?
 You only have to wait about a week or so before seeing those little green shoots pop up!
 These plants don't just grow tall (up to a foot!), but they also have these lovely broad leaves with cute scalloped edges.
 By late April or early May, it's harvest time!
-I love using fresh cilantro in all sorts of dishes like tacos, salsa, and even fried rice.
-Yum!

 Cilantro in my garden